-SELLING STOCKHOLDER
+SELLING STOCKHOLDERS

-The shares of Common Stock being offered by the Selling Stockholder are those shares previously issued to the Selling Stockholder.
-For additional information regarding the issuance of those shares of Common Stock see "Prospectus Summary-Description of the Issuance of Shares" above.
-We are registering shares of Common Stock in order to permit the Selling Stockholder to offer the shares for resale from time to time.
+The shares of Common Stock being offered by the Selling Stockholders are those shares previously issued to the Selling Stockholders and those shares issuable to the Selling Stockholders upon exercise of the Warrants currently held by the respective Selling Stockholders.
+For additional information regarding the issuance of those shares of Common Stock and Warrants and the relationship between the Selling Stockholders and us, see "Prospectus Summary-Description of the Issuance of Shares and Warrants to Purchase Common Stock" above.
+We are registering shares of Common Stock in order to permit the Selling Stockholders to offer the shares for resale from time to time.